lupyuen/lupyuen.github.io/src/adc.md

   puts("[Rust] Init ADC");
 ```

-(We won't be parsing the command-line arguments, so let's ignore the parameters to `init_adc`)
+(We won't be parsing the command-line arguments, so let's ignore the parameters passed to `init_adc`)

 We start by validating the GPIO Pin Number and ADC Frequency...